 Across the world, poverty forces families to settle in slums where the conditions are appalling.
 Sadly, it is often the children who suffer the greatest of all.
 To address this tragic issue, the Salvation Army Child Sponsorship Programme will use your donations to provide an underprivileged child with essential food, shelter, clothing, medical care and education.
 The cost of sponsoring a child in Myanmar or Malaysia is $720 a year or $60 a month – a small sum compared to the enormous change you could be making in a child’s life.

 Empower people with disabilities

 Help people with disabilities achieve equal status in society by making a contribution to The Disabled People’s Association.
 This non-profit, cross-disability organisation aims to be the voice of all people with disabilities, and helps implement policies that encourage better social integration and create awareness here in Singapore.
 Your donations will help fund DPA’s research and public speaking initiatives, plus help towards costs involved at inclusion training workshops.
 Make a contribution to this worthy cause by following the procedure listed here.

 Gift food, toiletries or toys to help families in need

-Food From The Heart (FFTH) is a non-profit charity that feeds the hungry through its food distribution programme.
-It was established in February 2003 after Singapore-based Austrian couple Henry and Christine Laimer as a reaction to a report they read about bakeries discarding unsold bread, which in turn moved them to start an initiative to channel that waste into good by distributing it to those in need.
-This has grown exponentially to not only include the food distribution programme, but also to deliver toys to disadvantaged children.
+Food From The Heart (FFTH) is a non-profit charity that feeds the hungry through its food distribution program.
+Established in February 2003 after Singapore-based Austrian couple Henry and Christine Laimer read a report about bakeries discarding unsold bread, they decided to start an initiative to channel that waste into good by distributing it to those in need.
+This has grown exponentially to not only include the food distribution program, but also to deliver toys to disadvantaged children, too.
 Help out by gifting either cash donations, non-perishable food items, clean toys in good working condition and toiletries.

 Before you donate… be an informed giver